Is a vegan diet linked with a higher risk of bone fractures?

-‘A vegan diet may be linked to a higher risk of bone fractures’.
-Headlines like these have been in the news recently after the publication of findings from the EPIC-Oxford study.
+‘A vegan diet may be linked to a higher risk of bone fractures’ is a news headline you may remember following the publication of findings from the EPIC-Oxford study.

 The authors of the study said the differences in risk may be partially explained by the lower average body mass index (BMI) and lower average intakes of Calcium and protein in non-meat eaters, and other potential factors.

 Whichever way you interpret the results, it is a good reminder of the important nutrients needed to build strong bones in all of us - whatever our diet - when growing up and throughout adulthood.
+It is also important to understand why bone health is so important during peri-menopause and menopause.
 An active lifestyle, not smoking or drinking too much alcohol are key, and so is ensuring these essential nutrients are in your diet.

 The richest sources of Calcium in the diet are milk and dairy products, with milk, yoghurt and cheese providing about half of the Calcium consumed in the UK diet.